rafalp/Misago/README.md

 Development
 ===========

-Preferred way to run Misago development instances on your machine is with `Docker <https://www.docker.com/community-edition#/download>`_, which makes it easy to spin up arbitrary number of instances running different code with separate databases and dependencies besides each other.
+Preferred way to run Misago development instances on your machine is with [Docker](https://www.docker.com/community-edition#/download), which makes it easy to spin up arbitrary number of instances running different code with separate databases and dependencies besides each other.

-To start, clone the repository and run ``./dev init`` command in your terminal.
+To start, clone the repository and run `./dev init` command in your terminal.
 This will build necessary docker containers, install python dependencies and initialize the database.
-After command does its magic, you will be able to start development server using the ``docker-compose up`` command.
+After command does its magic, you will be able to start development server using the `docker compose up` command.

-After development server starts, visit the ``http://127.0.0.1:8000/`` in your browser to see your Misago installation.
+After development server starts, visit the `http://127.0.0.1:8000/` in your browser to see your Misago installation.

-Admin Control Panel is available under the ``http://127.0.0.1:8000/admincp/`` address.
-To log in to it use ``Admin`` username and ``password`` password.
+Admin Control Panel is available under the `http://127.0.0.1:8000/admincp/` address.
+To log in to it use `Admin` username and `password` password.

-The ``./dev`` utility implements other features besides the ``init``.
+The `./dev` utility implements other features besides the `init`.
 Run it without any arguments to get the list of available actions.

 Running Misago in development without `dev`